Scheduling Rules descriptions and examples

 Load does not override a locked roster to enforce the rule.

-After loading, check whether the student is placed in both courses; if not, the student is removed from all sections.
+After loading, check whether the student is placed in both courses; if not, the student is removed from all sections of both courses.